Sydney rock engravings: Characteristics

 Shelters with art are characterised by stencil art or charcoal.
 Stencil is created by mixing ochre in the mouth and then into a wet paste, where it is sprayed over the object to be stencilled onto the wall of the shelter.
 Other forms of artwork include ochre paintings, charcoal drawings and etchings.
 Rock painting illustration usually feature humans, kangaroos, emus, echidnas, grid patterns, animal tracks, boomerangs, axes, hand stencils, among others.
-Black is the frequent colour used in Sydney, accounting for 46.2% of the pigment art.
-Followed by white (34.6%), red (16.6%) and yellow (2.8%).
+Black is the colour most frequently used in Sydney, accounting for 46.2% of the pigment art, followed by white (34.6%), red (16.6%) and yellow (2.8%).
 There are also a number of grinding grooves located throughout the general Sydney area.
 Burial sites are present throughout the Sydney region, and many have been found over the past years in middens and within shelters.

-Rock engravings in Sydney would usually feature fish, animals, humans, wooden artefacts, and mythological beings.
+Rock engravings in Sydney often featured fish, animals, humans, wooden artefacts, and mythological beings.
 Stone quarries are sites where Aboriginals accumulate types of stone for the manufacturing of tools, ceremonial and sacred items.
 The majority of the fine stone flakes and tools recovered in the local area would have been traded from other areas such as the north coast, Hunter Valley, and the Nepean River.
 Dug wells in the Sydney region were used by the local tribe to sharpen tools and also as a source of fresh drinking water.